CircleCI-Archived/api-preview-docs/docs/breaking.md

 ### Nov 5, 2019

 - Route changes will not be pluralized, instead they will be all singular
 - `workflows` will be removed from the [Get a pipeline](https://circleci.com/docs/api/v2/#get-a-pipeline) response.
-This information will now be retrieved in two new endpoints: get workflows by pipeline and get scheduled workflows by project
+This information will now be retrieved in two new endpoints:
+   - Get workflows by pipeline `GET /pipeline/{pipeline-id}/workflow`
+   - Get scheduled workflows by project `GET /project/{project-slug}/scheduled-workflow`

 ### Oct 25, 2019